Biometria-se/grizzly/README.md

 * `MessageQueueUser`: send and receive from IBM MQ queues
 * `BlobStorageUser`: send and receive files to Azure Blob Storage
 * `IotHubUser`: send/put files to Azure IoT Hub

-### Request log

-All failed requests are logged to a file which includes both header and body, both for request and response.

 ## Installation